brenlla1/Localisation-precision/README.md

 # Localisation-precision

 This repository contains the the files necessary to assess the experimental localisation error in superresolution microscopy.
-You need a _.tif_ file with an image stack of surface-immobilized fluorescent beads
+It requires a _.tif_ file with an image stack of surface-immobilized fluorescent beads

 # Requirements